 Why It Matters

-The right sales technology can win back valuable time, streamline processes, and deliver powerful analytics to inform your strategy.
+The right sales technology can win back valuable time, streamline sales processes, and deliver powerful analytics to inform your sales strategy.

 How to Optimize

 Tech-stack bloat is a real concern.
-With some many options to choose from, it can be difficult to know which tools to invest in and which to skip.
+With so many options to choose from, it can be difficult to know which tools to invest in and which to skip.

 Start by covering your bases.
 Core components of a tech stack include customer relationship management (CRM), business intelligence, sales enablement, sales engagement, and sales readiness.
-These five tools form a data-driven ecosystem that enhance reps’ workflow.
+These five tools form a data-driven ecosystem that enhance reps’ workflow and improve sales operations.

-Future investments will likely be in the following categories: account-based sales and marketing, communications/conferencing, performance management, market intelligence, lead generation, and contract management.
+Future investments will likely be in the following categories: account-based sales and marketing strategy, communications/conferencing, performance management, market intelligence, lead generation, and contract management.
 These strategic additions should either increase sales efficiency or effectiveness — the twin pillars of growing sales productivity.

 You can determine where to invest by analyzing roadblocks in your customer journey or sales cycle.
 Interview reps and see where deals stall out or why they’re struggling to meet quota.
 If for instance, sales struggles to efficiently researching customers, a market intelligence platform might be the next step.
 Or, if your deals are delayed due to proposal generation or signature processing, perhaps you’re ready for a contract management solution.